TALK TO AN EXPERT +256 716 068 279 WHATSAPP OPEN NOW.

 Best Locations for Gorilla Trekking

-Key sites for gorilla trekking in Angola are located in protected and semi-protected forested regions in the north:
+Gorilla trekking opportunities in Angola are concentrated in protected and semi-protected northern forests:

-Maiombe Forest (Cabinda Province): This expansive forest is the primary habitat for Angola’s gorillas.
-Its dense canopy and rich biodiversity make it a prime trekking destination.
+Maiombe Forest (Cabinda Province) – This vast and biodiverse forest is the primary habitat for Angola’s gorillas.
+Its dense canopy, hidden streams, and rolling hills make it an immersive trekking destination.

-Visits to these areas require skilled local guides, permits, and careful planning due to the remote nature of the terrain.
+Visits to these areas require skilled local guides, permits, and careful planning due to the remoteness of the terrain and limited tourism infrastructure.

 Trekking Experience